 Do I need an operating agreement for a Maryland LLC?

 Maryland doesn’t legally require an operating agreement.
-According to Maryland Law §4A-402, members may into an operating agreement, but the law doesn’t specifically require companies to have a written agreement.
+According to Maryland Law §4A-402, members may enter into an operating agreement, but the law doesn’t specifically require companies to have a written agreement.

 That said, an operating agreement isn’t just annoying paperwork.
 It’s one of your LLC’s most important internal documents, and creating one can help your LLC with everything from opening a bank account to handling major events from mergers to dissolution.